 The following is based on his obituary in the Mercantile Rowing Club annual report of season 1969-70.

 John Mounsey joined Mercantile in I908 and possibly endeavoured to emulate the feats of his illustrious uncle, A. B. Sloan, an outstanding Victorian oarsman and footballer.
 Although not quite reaching the high plane of his relative, he was nevertheless a successful oarsman, footballer and capable administrator of the Mercantile Rowing Club.
 Like his uncle, he played top level football whilst pursuing his rowing.
 Unlike Sloan who played for Fitzroy, Mounsey played for Collingwood in the 1912 season.

-After passing through the arduous period of learning to row under his uncle's instruction, he achieved success in 1913 by winning the Maiden Eight at Henley and the following year by winning the Founders’ Challenge Cup for Junior Eights.
+After passing through the period of learning to row under his uncle's instruction, he achieved success in 1913 by winning the Maiden Eight at Henley and the following year by winning the Founders’ Challenge Cup for Junior Eights.

 1914 Junior Eight – Three members of this crew died in WWI

 Unfortunately the First World War broke out and there was very little rowing for the next few years.
 Jack and many others traded their rowing togs for the A.I.F. uniform.
 Jack proved himself a good soldier, rose to the rank of sergeant and was awarded the Military Medal.
 [His grandson Lachlan McLean advises that his award was the DCM (Distinguished Conduct Medal) as gazetted August 1918.]
 We have been impressed by his talks at our Anzac Day Services where he was a regular attendant.

 Above: John Mounsey as stroke of the 1919 Club Senior Eight